-Figure 24 shows the routes most utilised in 2022 so far were 26LAM / Route 4, 26SAM / Route 1 and 08KEN / Route 3.
-Track keeping was above 99% for all routes, except Route 4 (95.2%) and Route 9 (75.0%), although only four departures have used Route 9 this year so far.
+Figure 24 shows the routes most utilised in 2022 so far were 26LAM / Route 4, 26SAM / Route 1 and 26BOG / Route 7.
+Track keeping was above 99% for all routes, except Route 4 (91.2%) and Route 9 (95.7%), although only 23 departures have used Route 9 this year so far (mostly due to weather avoidance).

 Figure 25 shows a map of all nine noise preferential routes for departures in use at Gatwick Airport.
 The table to the right lists the altitudes up to which aircraft are required to stay within the conformance monitoring swathe of the respective noise preferential route.
-Once above the minimum vectoring altitude, air traffic control may give them vectors to direct them onto a more direct path towards their destination.
+Once above the minimum vectoring altitude, air traffic control may provide pilots with vectors to facilitate a more direct path towards their destination.